 Even the mildest form of brain injury can have a myriad of symptoms associated with the injury including the following:

-A moderate brain injury can include all of the above, as well as a loss of consciousness, confusion which can last for days or weeks, and physical, behavioral and cognitive impairments which can last for months, or may be permanent.
+A moderate brain injury can include all of the above, as well as a loss of consciousness, confusion which can last for days or weeks, and physical, behavioral, and cognitive impairments which can last for months, or may be permanent.
 Those with a moderate brain injury may be able to make a fairly good recovery with intensive treatment.

-When a brain injury results in a prolonged state of unconsciousness or a coma which lasts days, weeks or months, a severe brain injury is likely.
+When a brain injury results in a prolonged state of unconsciousness or a coma that lasts days, weeks or months, a severe brain injury is likely.
 The person may be minimally responsive, or may suffer from locked-in syndrome.

 Our firm has over 20 years of brain injury experience, obtaining superior results for our clients.
 Our attorneys have recovered a significant amount in successful settlements and verdicts for our injured clients.
 You are not just a number to us – we value and care for our clients, maintaining relationships with them even after their cases are settled.
 Many of our clients refer other cases to our firm, knowing that we will do a good job on their behalf.